-Here’s my latest project and amigurumi pattern, “The Chick Who Lived,” cheekily inspired by J.K.
-Rowling’s Harry Potter series.
-I transformed my Eggy chick amigurumi into a Wizarding Chick, complete with a lightning scar, round spectacles, a house scarf, and a twig wand.
+Here’s my latest project, a FREE Harry Potter amigurumi pattern, “The Chick Who Lived,” cheekily inspired by J.K.
+Rowling’s magical series.
+I transformed my crochet Eggy chick amigurumi into a Wizarding Chick, complete with a lightning scar, round spectacles, a house scarf, and a twig wand.

 Now of course any hero would not be complete without a rival.
 Although he is still a bird, he has characteristics a bit more common with snakes!

 He always likes to try and pick a fight.